snonux/gogios/README.md

 To run Gogios via CRON on OpenBSD as the `gogios` user and check all services once per minute, follow these steps:

-Type `doas crontab -e -u _gogios` and press Enter to open the crontab file for the `_gogios` user for editing and add the following line to the crontab file:
+Type `doas crontab -e -u _gogios` and press Enter to open the crontab file for the `_gogios` user for editing and add the following lines to the crontab file:

 ```
+*/5 8-22 * * * /usr/local/bin/gogios -cfg /etc/gogios.json
-* * * * * /usr/local/bin/gogios -cfg /etc/gogios.json
+0 7 * * * /usr/local/bin/gogios -renotify -cfg /etc/gogios.json
 ```

-Gogios is now configured to run every minute via CRON as the `_gogios` user, and it will execute the checks and send monitoring status via email according to your configuration.
-By running Gogios under the gogios user's crontab, you further enhance the isolation and security of the monitoring setup.
+Gogios is now configured to run every five minutes from 8am to 10pm via CRON as the `_gogios` user.
+It will execute the checks and send monitoring status whenever a check status changes via email according to your configuration.
+Also, Gogios will run once 7am every morning and re-notify all unhandled alerts as a reminder.

 ### High-availability